 And the cranes on the lotus flowers symbolize longevity and purity.

-On the other hand, a Chinese crane that is pictured or shown to be flying towards the sun is considered a symbol of social advancement.
+On the other hand, a Chinese crane that is pictured or shown to be flying toward the sun is considered a symbol of social advancement.
 Then the crane seen perched on the rock overlooking the sun represents important authority figures that see everything.

 And because the cranes fly up in the clear blue skies above the dusty earth, the cranes have largely been considered the symbols of purity and cleanliness.

 It is also believed that when Taoist priests were on their deathbeds, people would turn the scene into a feathered crane.
-And to this day, the Chinese still believe that the cranes are special birds carrying the spirits to the heavens after the people die.
-So, with such a high revered status, the cranes were considered in décor, including in art pieces and in carpets.
+And to this day, the Chinese still believe that the cranes are special birds carrying the spirits to the heavens after people die.
+So, with such a highly revered status, the cranes were considered in décor, including in art pieces and in carpets.

 Crane In Chinese Poetry

-Chinese poetry celebrates the crane and considers the bird an important mythical creature that represents religion, peace, purity, longevity, as well as beauty, grace, and harmony.
+Chinese poetry celebrates the crane and considers the bird an important mythical creature that represents religion, peace, purity, and longevity, as well as beauty, grace, and harmony.

 The bird also symbolizes balance and harmony, and it also teaches about the importance of respect and that we have to give respect to gain respect.